 - No chemicals will be used for treating any children’s furniture or toys.
-Please prepare children’s rooms in the same way as previously described.
+Please prepare children’s rooms in the same way as described in previous sections.

-- Fish tanks, reptile aquariums, and any other animal tanks need to be covered and when possible removed from treatment area.
-Aeration filters on tanks should be turned off until 2 hours have passed after the completion of the treatment.
+- Fish tanks, reptile aquariums, and any other animal tanks need to be covered and, if possible, removed from treatment area.
+Aeration filters on tanks should be turned off until two hours have passed after the completion of the treatment.

 - Label bags so you know what is located where.
 Put clothes you wear more frequently in one bag to avoid opening more bags than needed.